E&P Training Courses – Oil & Gas Prospect, Play & Portfolio

 This course covers the assessment methods required for the technical and economic evaluation of Oil Sands reservoirs.
 The course is designed for engineers, geoscientists, commercial team members, business analysts and managers who are charged with creating value.
 This course is based on the idea that sound estimation of key engineering, geotechnical, and economic parameters is key for maximizing profitability.
 Unlike traditional deterministic methods which call for the ongoing study of key parameters to get ever closer to “The Answer,” probabilistic methods recognize that most parameters are fraught with uncertainty.

-These five-day classes provide an extensive introduction to the exploration, appraisal, and development of shale oil and gas reservoirs.
-They identify the data that needs to be collected, how to analyze and interpret it, and how to integrate and apply this knowledge to the decision-making process.
+These 3- to 5-day course provides an extensive introduction to the exploration, appraisal, and development of unconventional reservoirs.
+It identifies the data that needs to be collected, how to analyze and interpret it, and how to integrate and apply this knowledge to the decision-making process.
 Participants will develop a broad understanding of the practices and pitfalls in assessing these reservoirs and will reinforce this knowledge by analyzing case study posters as teams.

 This manager’s course will introduce you to key concepts that are taught in Rose & Associates 5 Day “Unconventional Resource Assessment and Valuation” course.
 The course focus will be on understanding the output that your teams generate and some of the common flaws to be on the lookout for.
 We will showcase a few of our leading edge techniques such as Multi Variant Analysis for completion optimization and Sequential Accumulation plots for real time performance feedback based on limited well data sets.

 - Statistics and characterizing uncertainty.